What is the cost of membership?

 A good way to think of this is you would not expect a football team to come onto the pitch with an outfield player in a different colour.
 The club name and colours are important to our club.
 Companies and events (even the parkrun) do not allow their name/logo to be used without authorisation.

-‘Redway Runners’ are registered with UK Athletics with club colours of green tees and black shorts.
+‘Redway Runners’ are registered with England Athletics with club colours of green tees and black shorts.
 When picking this colour we had to ensure that the colour did not clash with other club colours locally or within the region otherwise our application could be rejected.

 Being pictured in an incorrect top the club could receive complaints and possibly club sanctions, not least we miss the opportunity for publicity for the club.